 To test for doneness, insert a toothpick into the center of a cupcake.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the cupcakes needs to bake longer.
+If you see batter or crumbs, the cupcakes need to bake longer.

-More Delicious Lemon Dessert Recipes:
+More Gluten Free Lemon Dessert Recipes: